tonghuikang/blog/_posts/2025-05-18-trying-to-understand-mcp.md

 Model providers
-- They need to train models that is able to use tools reliably and safely.
+- They need to train models that are able to use tools reliably and safely.

 AI interface providers